subomi/articles-dump/articles/building-testing-and-deploying-google-cloud-functions-with-ruby/article.md

     end
     ```

-### Deploying our Function
+### Deploying Our Function

-First, we need to deploy a Redis server using `Google Cloud Memorystore`, which our function is dependent on.
-I won't go into further details on how to deploy a Redis server to the GCP as that is outside the scope of this article.
+First, we need to deploy a Redis server using `Google Cloud Memorystore`, on which our function is dependent.
+I won't go into further detail here on how to deploy a Redis server to the GCP, as it is outside the scope of this article.

-There are multiple ways of deploying our function to the Google Cloud Function's environment - Deploying from your machine, deploying from the GCP Console, deploying from our Code Repositories.
-Modern software engineering encourages CI/CD processes for most of our development and for the purpose of this article I'll be focusing on deploying our Cloud Function from Github with Github Actions using [deploy-cloud-functions](https://github.com/google-github-actions/deploy-cloud-functions).
+There are multiple ways to deploy our function to the Google Cloud Function's environment: deploying from your machine, deploying from the GCP console, and deploying from our code repositories.
+Modern software engineering encourages CI/CD processes for most of our development, and for the purpose of this article, I'll focus on deploying our Cloud Function from Github with Github Actions using [deploy-cloud-functions](https://github.com/google-github-actions/deploy-cloud-functions).

-1. Let's setup our Deployment File (.github/workflows/deploy.yml)
+1. Let's set up our deployment file (.github/workflows/deploy.yml).

     ```json
     name: Deployment